daviescm/Statistical-Testing/README.md

 # Statistical-Testing
-A repository holding code for performing various statistical tests in Python
+A repository holding code for performing various statistical tests in Python using scipy